jimbrend/jimbrend/README.md

 (I better preferred three-column layouts, the whole infinite scroll is too addicting in my honest opinion, I greatly dislike the current state of frontend development at this current conjecture in our history, I feel it is gate-keeped and I don't like it).

-In my humble opinion, these are technologies that should be open-sourced, not companies, people don't deserve that much of Machiavellian power based on the efforts of others, once again, just in my own opinon.
+In my humble opinion, these are technologies that should be open-sourced, dependent on the product.

 I also liked Notepad++ on Windows XP, and I learned to Code cash registers in Visual Basic in high school, because I had a good teacher, who simply gave me one textbook, I did the rest, and I always tried to focus, but watch out for those darn CD-ROM drives, I guess they make a nice cup holder, lol)?